Volkswagen U.S. CEO meets with EPA administrator on EVs

-Volkswagen AG's (VOWG_p.DE) top U.S. executive met with the head of the Environmental Protection Agency on Thursday to talk about electric vehicles and the push toward cleaner cars as the Biden administration works to revise vehicle emissions rules.
+WASHINGTON (Reuters) - Volkswagen AG’s top U.S. executive met with the head of the Environmental Protection Agency on Thursday to talk about electric vehicles and the push toward cleaner cars as the Biden administration works to revise vehicle emissions rules.

 Scott Keogh, president and chief executive of Volkswagen Group of America, spoke with EPA Administrator Michael Regan and reaffirmed the company’s support for an emissions deal with California.

-Ford Motor Co (F.N), Honda Motor Co (7267.T), Volkswagen and BMW (BMWG.DE) in July 2019 struck a voluntary agreement with California on reducing vehicle emissions through the 2026 model years which would allow them to meet a single nationwide standard.
+Ford Motor Co, Honda Motor Co, Volkswagen and BMW in July 2019 struck a voluntary agreement with California on reducing vehicle emissions through the 2026 model years which would allow them to meet a single nationwide standard.

-Regan has spoken with GM, Stellantis (STLA.MI) and Toyota Motor Corp (7203.T) executives this week as the EPA plans to announce a proposal to revise the Trump emissions rules.
+Regan has spoken with GM, Stellantis and Toyota Motor Corp executives this week as the EPA plans to announce a proposal to revise the Trump emissions rules.

 “It’s clear more automakers now feel the same way and that’s a good thing.
 We welcome them to the table.
 Electric mobility for all will only take hold in this country when everyone is all in – industry, state and federal government, consumers,” Keogh said in a statement to Reuters.